 NATIONWIDE FEDERAL TORT CLAIMS ACT ATTORNEYS

-Can You Sue The U.S. Government for Negligence?
+Can You Sue The U.S. Government for An Accident or Injury?

-Our firm handles a wide range personal injury cases against the United States government.
-Many of the cases we handle are medical malpractice cases.
-We often represent military service members and veterans, but our firm represents anyone who has been injured by the federal government.
+National Trial Law handles a wide range personal injury cases against the United States government, many of which are medical malpractice cases that involve military service members and veterans.
+However, our firm is willing to represent anyone who has been injured by the federal government.
 Our firm is also actively representing individuals with Camp Lejeune claims.

 As our track record and case results suggest, we are experienced in this field and have been able to help many clients recover damages from the government.
-To discuss the specifics of your case with an experienced member of our team, contact the law firm Whitehurst, Harkness, Brees, Cheng, Alsaffar, Higginbotham, and Jacob, PLLC today.
+To discuss the specifics of your case with an experienced member of our team, contact National Trial Law by calling (833) 913-1885 today!

 The federal government, its employees and agents are responsible for many personal injuries each year.
 Many of these are caused by traffic accidents involving a federal government vehicle such as: